morpole/accordion/README.md

-# accordian
+# accordion

-Accordian for hiding and displaying text on webpage
+Accordion for hiding and displaying text on webpage